dbeniamine/cheat.sh-vim/Readme.md

 sheets or write your own [query](https://github.com/chubin/cheat.sh#search).
 + They also take a `bang` that make same transform the query into a plus query: for instance : `:Cheat! factory` is the same as `:Cheat &ft/factory+`.

+#### Ids

+It also provides the `:CheatId` command to manage ids :

+    :Cheat[!] [newid]         " Generates a new id or set id to newid " Id will not be overwritten if ! is not given :Cheat remove             " Completely removes the id

 #### Errors